ashithwilson/ashithwilson/README.md

-### Hi there!
-I'm Ashith 👋

 <p align="center">
   <img src="./ashith-intro-github.png"
 </p>

 ### 🙋🏽‍♂️About Me

-<p> I wear many hats depending on what is required of me but, I am first and foremost, a passionate learner, a backend engineer, and a DevOps enthusiast!
-I would be really happy to help with anything related to tech.
-So, feel free to reach out to me to talk about possible opportunities, mentorship, collaborations and everything in between!
+<p>I'm <b>Ashith 👋</b> I'm an Engineer by profession presently working on some awesome stuff at Cloudera.
+I wear many hats depending on what is required of me.
+That said, I'm first and foremost, a passionate learner, a backend engineer, and a DevOps enthusiast!
 </p>

 ### 👨🏽‍💻Tech Stack